Korea Travel Essentials

 SIM Cards & Connectivity

-Most US carriers now include free data and texting in the Korea — T-Mobile, Google Fi, and AT&T International Day Pass all work.
-Calls are usually $0.20/minute, but don't call anyone unless it's an emergency.
-Install WhatsApp and Viber before your trip — that's how Koreans communicate and how you'll message hotels, tour operators, and drivers.
+Most US carriers now include free data and texting in South Korea — T-Mobile, Google Fi, and AT&T International Day Pass all work.
+Calls are usually $0.20/minute.
+Install KakaoTalk before your trip — this is the messaging app Koreans use for absolutely everything (hotels, tour guides, friends).
+WhatsApp and iMessage barely exist here.

 eSIM & Local SIMs